Tripfinger/tripfinger-ios/README.md

 # Welcome to Tripfinger on Github

-Tripfinger is a travel application currently in beta-testing.
+Tripfinger is a travel application currently in beta-testing for iOS.
 To get an invitation, sign up here:

 https://www.tripfinger.com/beta